The following topics are discussed:

 - Gas pipework inadequately clipped.

-- Gas appliance hoses are fully stretched under strain.
+- Gas appliance hoses are fully stretched and under strain.

 These situations raise real concerns and need to be addressed by a gas fitter as soon as possible.